smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

   > 🚧 Funding Upkeep
     >
-    > You should fund your contract with more LINK that you anticipate you will need.
-The network will not check or perform your Upkeep if your balance is too low based on current exchange rates.
-View the [Keepers economics](../keeper-economics) page to learn more about the cost of using Keepers.
+    > You should fund your contract with more LINK than you anticipate you will need.
+The network will not check or perform your upkeep if your balance is too low based on current exchange rates.
+View the [Keepers Economics](../keeper-economics) page to learn more about the cost of using Keepers.

   > 🚧 ERC677 Link
     >
-    > For registration on Mainnet, you need ERC-677 LINK.
+    > For registration on Mainnet, you must use ERC-677 LINK.
 Many token bridges give you ERC-20 LINK tokens.
 Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
-To register on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from our [faucet](https://faucets.chain.link/).
+To register on a supported testnet, get [LINK](../../link-token-contracts/) from [faucets.chain.link](https://faucets.chain.link/).

 ## Supported Networks and Costs